Boys and girls ages 11 and older. All skill levels are welcome, but high school graduates are

 range, and a Robert Trent Jones/Rees Jones redesigned course.

-Dinner on Saturday, June 11 and June 18, will be the first meal provided (for the students only).
-Three meals a day will be served Sunday through Wednesday, then on Thursday breakfast and lunch will be served.
-All meals will be served at the Duke cafeteria, except for dinner on Saturday as well as breakfast and lunch on Thursday.
+Dinner on registration day will be the first meal provided (for the students only).
+Three meals a day will be served the next three days, then on the last day breakfast will be our final meal.